vglafirov/avante.nvim/lua/avante/providers/README_GITLAB_DUO.md

 The GitLab project ID to associate with the workflow.
 This provides project-specific context to the AI agent.

+**Auto-detection**: If not specified, the provider will automatically detect the project from your git remote URL.
+The provider supports both:
+- Numeric project IDs (e.g., `"12345"`)
+- Project paths (e.g., `"gitlab-org/gitlab"`)

+**Note**: Auto-detection works by parsing the git remote URL of the current buffer's repository.
+If you're not in a GitLab repository or want to use a specific project, set this explicitly.

 ### `namespace_id` (string, optional)

 The GitLab namespace ID to use for the workflow.
 This can be a group or user namespace.

+**Note**: This is typically only needed if you want to override the namespace detected from the project path.

 ### `timeout` (number)